nickypro/separability/README.md

-# Seperability
+# separability

 My basic library for studying LLMs (currently, only the Meta OPT models).
 This includes functions for analysing the activations of the models for different inputs, and for pruning different parts of the model based on those activations.

 ## Pruning based on Capabilities

-For a full example, see `src/seperability.ipynb`.
+For a full example, see `src/separability.ipynb`.

 The simple example is:
 ```